mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-1.1-Release-Notes.md

 ## Bug Fixes

-A number of bug fixes have been applied between the 1.0.5 GA and this RC release.
+A number of bug fixes have been applied between the 1.0.5 GA and this GA release.
 The table below lists the bugs that have been resolved.
 The details for each of these may be found in https://mariadb.atlassian.net/projects/MXS or in the former http://bugs.mariadb.com Bug database

 <table>
   <tr>